-- child-resources : A recursively nested representation of the resource’s child resource(s)s and their descendants shall be returned as content.
-The resources that are returned are subject to any filter criteria that are given in the Filter Criteria parameter (if there are no filter criteria then all children and their descendants are returned).
-The attributes of the parent resource are not returned, but all the attributes of the children and their descendants are returned.
-For example, if the request is to retrieve a <container> resource that only has <contentInstance> children, only a nested representation of all of its <contentInstance> child-resource(s) is provided.
-When this setting of Result Content is used, optionally the Originator may request to limit the response by a maximum total size or a maximum number of allowed nesting levels.
-This setting is only valid for a Retrieve operation.
+- child-resources : A nested representation of the requested resource’s direct child resource(s) their descendants, and their attributes, shall be returned as content.
+The resources that are returned are subject to any filter criteria that are given in the Filter Criteria parameter (if there are no filter criteria then all children are returned).
+The attributes of the parent resource are not returned, but all the attributes of the children are returned.
+For example, if the request is to retrieve a <container> resource that only has <contentInstance> children, only a representation of all of its <contentInstance> child-resource(s) is provided.

+Processing of direct child resources, size limitations, and offset for the starting of direct child resource processing of the attributes+child-resources option shall apply to this option as well.

+This setting shall be only valid for a Retrieve operation.

+This option can be used within the context of resource discovery mechanisms (See clause 10.2.6)

-attributes+child-resource-references: Representation of the requested resource, along with the address(es) of the child resource(s), possibly limited by a maximum number of retrieved links, shall be returned as content.
+attributes+child-resource-references: Representation of the requested resource, along with the address(es) of the child resource(s) and theior descendants, shall be returned as content.
 For example, if the request is to retrieve a <container> resource, the <container> resource and the address(es) of the <contentInstance> child-resource(s) are provided.

+Processing of child resources, size limitations, and offset for the starting of child resource processing of the attributes+child-resources option shall apply to this option as well.

-This setting is not valid for a Notify operation.
+This setting shall be only valid for a Retrieve operation.

+This option can be used within the context of resource discovery mechanisms (See clause 10.2.6)

-child-resource-references: Address(es) of the child resources, possibly limited by a maximum number of retrieved address(es), without any representation of the actual requested resource shall be returned as content.
+child-resource-references: Address(es) of the child resources and their descendants, without any representation of the actual requested resource shall be returned as content.
 For example, if the request is to retrieve a <container> resource, only the address(es) of the <contentInstance> child-resource(s) is provided.

+Processing of child resources, size limitations, and offset for the starting of child resource processing of the attributes+child-resources option shall apply to this option as well.

-This setting is not valid for a Notify operation.
+This setting shall be only valid for a Retrieve operation.

+This option can be used within the context of resource discovery mechanisms (See clause 10.2.6)

 nothing: Nothing shall be returned as operational result content.
-This setting is not valid for a retrieve operation.
-This setting is the default when a Notification was requested by the Operation parameter.
+This setting is not valid for a Retrieve operation.
 For example, if the request is to delete a resource, this setting indicates that the response shall not include any content.

 original-resource: Representation of the original resource pointed by the link attribute in the announced resource shall be returned as content, without the address(es) of the child resource(s).
-This setting is only valid for a RETRIEVE Request where the To parameter targets the announced resource.
+This setting shall be only valid for a Retreieve operation where the To parameter targets the announced resource.

 -----------------------End of change 1---------------------------------------------